charkes/hypercard-center/HelpExtras/Placeholders/field.md

 background field 3 of card 1
 </pre></code>

-When used inside a field script in HyperTalk: <code><pre>
+When used inside a field script in HyperTalk: `me`
-me
-</pre></code>

-When a field receives a message: <code>[the] target</code>
+When a field receives a message: `[the] target`

 A field can also be referred to as a [ph:part] when you’re talking about its position among all buttons and fields within the same card or background.